-Oral presentation highlighting preclinical data for GPH102 for beta-thalassemia at upcoming ASGCT 25th Annual Meeting
+Presented preclinical gene replacement data for GPH102 in beta-thalassemia at ASGCT 25th Annual Meeting

-$352.1 million in cash, cash equivalents and investments in marketable securities as of March 31, 2022; cash runway into fourth quarter of 2024
+$328.3 million in cash, cash equivalents and investments in marketable securities as of June 30, 2022; cash runway into fourth quarter 2024

-SOUTH SAN FRANCISCO, Calif., May 12, 2022--(BUSINESS WIRE)--Graphite Bio, Inc. (Nasdaq: GRPH), a clinical-stage, next-generation gene editing company harnessing the power of high-efficiency precision gene repair to develop therapies with the potential to treat or cure serious diseases, today reported recent business progress and first quarter 2022 financial results.
+SOUTH SAN FRANCISCO, Calif., August 11, 2022--(BUSINESS WIRE)--Graphite Bio, Inc. (Nasdaq: GRPH), a clinical-stage, next-generation gene editing company harnessing the power of high-efficiency precision gene repair to develop therapies with the potential to cure serious diseases, today reported recent business progress and second quarter 2022 financial results.

-Granted U.S. Food and Drug Administration (FDA) Fast Track Designation, which facilitates the expedited development and review of new drugs or biologics that are intended to treat serious or life-threatening conditions and demonstrate the potential to address unmet medical needs.
-In November 2021, GPH101, an investigational therapy designed to directly correct the genetic mutation responsible for sickle cell disease (SCD), was granted orphan drug designation by the FDA.
+Received U.S. Food and Drug Administration (FDA) Fast Track designation, which facilitates the expedited development and review of new drugs or biologics that are intended to treat serious or life-threatening conditions and demonstrate the potential to address unmet medical needs.
+Nula-cel also has FDA Orphan Drug designation.

 GPH102 for Beta-Thalassemia

-R&D Expenses: Research and development expenses were $18.2 million for the first quarter of 2022, which includes $1.4 million in stock-based compensation expense.
+R&D Expenses: Research and development expenses were $17.8 million for the second quarter of 2022, which includes $1.3 million in stock-based compensation expense.

-G&A Expenses: General and administrative expenses were $7.7 million for the first quarter of 2022, which includes $2.0 million in stock-based compensation expense.
+G&A Expenses: General and administrative expenses were $9.0 million for the second quarter of 2022, which includes $2.1 million in stock-based compensation expense.

-Nula-cel, formerly known as GPH101, is an investigational next-generation gene-edited autologous hematopoietic stem cell (HSC) therapy designed to directly correct the genetic mutation that causes sickle cell disease (SCD).
-SCD is a serious, life-threatening inherited blood disorder that affects approximately 100,000 people in the United States and millions of people around the world, making it the most prevalent monogenic blood disease worldwide.
-GPH101 is the first investigational therapy to use a highly differentiated gene correction approach that seeks to efficiently and precisely correct the mutation in the beta-globin gene to decrease sickle hemoglobin (HbS) production and restore adult hemoglobin (HbA) expression, thereby potentially curing SCD.
+Nula-cel, formerly known as GPH101, is an investigational next-generation gene editing autologous hematopoietic stem cell (HSC) therapy designed to directly correct the genetic mutation that causes sickle cell disease (SCD).
+A serious, life-threatening inherited blood disorder, SCD affects approximately 100,000 people in the United States and millions of people around the world, making it the most prevalent monogenic blood disease worldwide.
+Nula-cel is the first investigational therapy to use a highly differentiated gene correction approach that seeks to efficiently and precisely correct the mutation in the beta-globin gene to decrease sickle hemoglobin (HbS) production and restore adult hemoglobin (HbA) expression, thereby potentially curing SCD.
 The U.S. Food and Drug Administration (FDA) granted Fast Track and Orphan Drug designations to nula-cel for the treatment of SCD.